 This tamper-resistant platform creates an individual shield according to the set security requirements by preauthorized applications.
 It takes a formidable effort to crack the secure chip, unlike the generic microcontrollers which may be hacked by amateurs.

 That said, hardware wallets are known to be the safest storage units for cryptocurrencies.
-IOTA is showing a lot of commitment towards delivering the safest and usable standalone crypto-wallet through their partnership with Ledger.Cryptocurrency IOTA Crypto wallet
+IOTA is showing a lot of commitment toward delivering the safest and most usable standalone crypto-wallet through its partnership with Ledger.Cryptocurrency IOTA Crypto wallet wallet ledger Blockchain technology